intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 6.1 Opening Port for Graphics Usage in X2Go

-To open the port for graphics usage, enter the command below.
-Note: Replace the hostname n137 listed below with the machine.
+To open the port for graphics usage, use the devcloud_login function (sec 5.1) and copy and paste the appropriate ssh command shown as an output from this function.
+Examples of this command are shown below based on inside and outside the Intel firewall.

 ```
 ssh -L 4002:s001-n137:22 devcloud			# Public User Example